sppunderreview/PSSO/README.md

 ### Data Repositories

 The artifact features four datasets:
-- The `Basic` folder holds comprehensive data of a thousand programs.
-It includes source code, disassembly files, and features.
+- The `Basic` folder holds comprehensive data about a thousand programs.
+It includes source code and disassembly files.
-- The `IoT` folder holds twenty thousand malware taken from  [MalwareBazaar](https://bazaar.abuse.ch/), plus scripts for selecting, downloading, and labelling the data, along with all disassembly files and features.
+- The `IoT` folder holds twenty thousand malware taken from  [MalwareBazaar](https://bazaar.abuse.ch/), plus scripts for selecting, downloading, and labeling the data, along with all disassembly files and features.
 - Due to size constraints and copyright issues respectively, complete disassembly files and software aren't included inside `BinKit` and `Windows` folders.
 However, setup for disassembly and feature extraction reproduction is included.
 The BinKit dataset is readily accessible [here](https://github.com/SoftSec-KAIST/BinKit).

 ## Corrections